sarajuliefrajtova/english-for-designer/06-thesis/index.md

 The insights garnered from the interview facilitated the delineation of three user protopersonas, emblematic of the primary target groups.
 These protopersonas are assigned fictitious names, employing a method where the surname reflects their main characteristic related to their primary need or goal.

 This phase of the research involved more beyond the in-depth interview and the associated protoperson definition.
 Other parallel activities included a comprehensive analysis of analogous mobile applications available on the market and an proper examination of the current official gallery website.

+#### Information Architecture (IA)
+Following the research phase, ample information was gathered for the subsequent step: defining the product's information architecture.
+The insights derived from the in-depth interview facilitated the framework for determining essential functionalities within the application context, as well as identifying redundancies.

+During the initial design phase of the mobile application, certain functionalities were identified for modification or removal in subsequent phases, while numerous new functionalities were primarily introduced.
+Both the in-depth interview and a comprehensive survey of analogous apps available in the current market contributed to this process.
+Additionally, the examination of the current official gallery website played a pivotal role, particularly in analyzing its structure.